-The drop resource state definition statement is used to delete Resource State Definitions.
-It is considered to be an error if Resource State Profiles are still using this Resource State Definition.
-If the existing keyword is being used, it is not considered to be an error if the specified Resource State Definition does not exist.
+DescriptionThe drop resource statement is used to delete a resource.
+It is considered to be an error if the resource is still being allocated by Running Jobs.If the existing keyword is being used, it is not considered to be an error if the specified resource does not exist.